MicrosoftDocs/bot-docs/articles/bot-service-troubleshoot-500-errors.md

 # Troubleshoot HTTP 500 errors

 <!-- Attention writers!!
-     When you create a new FAQ, please add the related link in the bot-service-troubleshoot-index.md proper section. -->
+     1 - When you create a new FAQ, please add the related link to the proper section in bot-service-troubleshoot-index.md.-->

 The first step in troubleshooting 500 errors is enabling Application Insights.

-For AppInsights samples, please see luis-with-appinsights [C# sample](https://aka.ms/cs-luis-with-appinsights-sample) and [JS sample](https://aka.ms/js-luis-with-appinsights-sample).
+For AppInsights samples, see the luis-with-appinsights [C# sample](https://aka.ms/cs-luis-with-appinsights-sample) and [JS sample](https://aka.ms/js-luis-with-appinsights-sample).

  <!-- qna-with-appinsights ([C# sample](https://aka.ms/qna-with-appinsights) / [JS sample](https://aka.ms/js-qna-with-appinsights-sample)) samples demonstrate bots that support Azure Application Insights.-->